dbanalyticsco/dbanalytics.co/content/posts/looker-pdt-to-dbt-part-one.md

 Everything is working correctly.
 You're completely confident in the data generated in your reports.

 Then, you decide you want to add the stage name from the related Salesforce opportunities to the model.
 Absent-mindedly, you forget that Accounts -> Opportunities is a one-to-many relationship.
-You make the following change and all your data from the `sf_account` view is suddently fanned out, distorting metrics in all your reports.
+You make the following change and all your data from the `sf_account` view is suddenly fanned out, distorting metrics in all your reports.

 {{< highlight sql >}}